 Autosome: any chromosome other than the X or Y "sex" chromosomes.

 Genotype: the genetic make-up of an organism.

-Phenotype: the outward appearance of an organism (several different genotypes may result in the same phenotype).
+Phenotype: the outward appearance of an organism.
+Several different genotypes can result in the same phenotype.

 Dominant: most genes are inherited in pairs; the dominant gene of a pair is the one which is physically expressed.

-Recessive: the recessive gene is only physically expressed if both genes in a pair are the same recessive gene.
+Recessive: the recessive gene is only physically expressed if both genes in a pair are the same recessive gene, otherwise it is "hidden".

 Hermaphrodite: having the sex organs of both male and female.

 Intersex: Having undifferentiated sex organs, which are neither fully male nor fully female, but intermediate between the two.